aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

 ???+ required "Pre-Commit Hooks"
     Pre-Commit hooks are scripts that are executed on the developer's workstation when they try to create a new commit.
 These hooks have an opportunity to inspect the state of the code before the commit occurs and abort the commit if tests fail.
 An example of pre-commit hooks are [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks).
 Examples of tools to configure and store pre-commit hooks as code include but are not limited to [husky](https://github.com/typicode/husky) and [pre-commit](https://pre-commit.com/#install).

-    The following `.pre-commit-config.yaml` is added to the repository that will build the code with [Maven](https://maven.apache.org/), run unit tests with [JUnit](https://junit.org), check for code quality with [Checkstyle](https://github.com/checkstyle/checkstyle), run static application security testing with [PMD](https://pmd.github.io/latest/index.html) and check for secrets in the code wwith [gitleaks](https://github.com/zricethezav/gitleaks).
+    The following `.pre-commit-config.yaml` is added to the repository that will build the code with [Maven](https://maven.apache.org/), run unit tests with [JUnit](https://junit.org), check for code quality with [Checkstyle](https://github.com/checkstyle/checkstyle), run static application security testing with [PMD](https://pmd.github.io/latest/index.html) and check for secrets in the code with [gitleaks](https://github.com/zricethezav/gitleaks).

     <!--codeinclude-->
     [](../../examples/cdk-application-pipeline/.pre-commit-config.yaml)